ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - Functions Advanced.md

   - quite much the same
   - which one to use:
     - consistency
-    - in some cases we'll need to use one or the other (ex. this)
+    - in some cases we'll need to use one or the other (eg. this)

 - Arrow functions don't have their own bindings to `this`.